ethan-shmargad/security/database/advanced/key-vault/key-vault.md

 # Oracle Key Vault (OKV)

 ## Introduction
-TESTTESTTEST - This workshop introduces the various features and functionality of Oracle Key Vault (OKV).
+This workshop introduces the various features and functionality of Oracle Key Vault (OKV).
 It gives the user an opportunity to learn how to configure this appliance to manage keys.

 *Estimated Lab Time:* 60 minutes